pentora-ai/pentora/docs/docs/concepts/overview.md

 # Core Concepts Overview

-Pentora is a modular, high-performance security scanner that rapidly discovers network services, captures banners, and maps findings into vulnerability intelligence.
-This page introduces the fundamental concepts that power Pentora.
+Vulntor is a modular, high-performance security scanner that rapidly discovers network services, captures banners, and maps findings into vulnerability intelligence.
+This page introduces the fundamental concepts that power Vulntor.

-## What is Pentora?
+## What is Vulntor?

-Pentora provides a structured approach to security scanning through:
+Vulntor provides a structured approach to security scanning through:

 - **Modular architecture**: Composable scan modules organized in a directed acyclic graph (DAG)
 - **Layered fingerprinting**: Multi-stage protocol detection with confidence scoring